ML-Chen/queer-hack-2021-intro-to-react/README.md

 We can take out the image important statement in `Post.js`, since we don't need to import specific images and hardcode them here!

 // TODO: `App.js` and `.map()`

+> There is a bit of a complex and involved reason for why React would prefer the key prop, but the explanation is out of the scope of this workshop.
+If you're interested in learning about it, a great and thorough explanation can be found <a href="https://reactjs.org/docs/reconciliation.html" target="_blank">here</a>!

+## More React Topics
+If you'd like to continue your React tutorial, the React documentation is a great way to get started.
+They also have a <a href="https://reactjs.org/tutorial/tutorial.html" target="_blank">tutorial</a> on their website!